unoplatform/uno/doc/articles/api-differences.md

 not difference between a `{StaticResource xxx}` and a `{ThemeResource xxx}`: they will both resolve on the resource.

-Element's level `RequestedTheme` is not supported yet.
+`FrameworkElement.RequestedTheme` is not supported yet.
 The `Application.Current.RequestedTheme` property must be set at launch time.
 Documentation: [`Application.RequestedTheme`](https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.application.requestedtheme)